There are two main ways to go with garden safe sealants (and stains) for raised garden beds or planters.

 Pure tung oil is an all-natural product.
 The brand I use contains no synthetic, metallic, or other harmful additives.

 Tung oil is very durable for a natural oil.
-It’s by far the most durable of the natural penetrating oils which is why it can be used on the inside as well as the outside of the garden bed.
-It seals moisture out of wood and its elastic properties help it hold up to movement and temperature changes.
+It’s by far the most durable of the natural penetrating oils which is why it can be used on the inside as well as the outside of the garden bed (wood or concrete).
+It seals moisture out of wood, helping to preserve it, and its elastic properties help it hold up to movement and temperature changes.
 It’s very durable to mold.

 Outdoor Defense Oil is an all-natural oil sealer made from pure tung oil, pine oil, and zinc.

-You can use this on all wood types.
+You can use this on concrete and on all wood types.
 Extremely dense woods such as teak and ipe, etc may require thinning with more (natural) solvent.
-Because it needs to penetrate the wood it does not go over new oil-based sealers/stains or other finishes.
+Because tung oil needs to penetrate the wood it does not go over new oil-based sealers/stains or other finishes.
 You can use it over aged penetrating oil finishes (like aged linseed oil).

 Some highly chemically sensitive folks have preferred these natural oil coatings to synthetic coatings like PolyWhey (others would find the opposite preferable).